 The trailhead is the entrance gate to the campground.

-Here is a Google map to help you find the entrance gate to the Eagle Point Campground.
+Here’s a map to help you find the entrance gate to the Eagle Point Campground.

 From the entrance gate to Eagle Point Campground walk along the main road for a distance of just over half of a mile.
 At this point, the road will start to curve to the left and begin to descend.
 There is a dirt path (approximately three feet wide) that shoots off to the right.
 This is the trail that leads to the wooden bench at the vista point.